Vincent-DARIBO/Workshop-recipes-app-rn/README.md

 This app brings together all the basic principles of creating an application.
 We created this application to apply our knowledge of React Native.
 You can find the concepts of:

-- Internationalization (Manage the language used according to that of the device)
-- Theming
 - Navigation
 - UI/UX
-- Testing with jest
-- Date management and formatting
-- Mode online/offline
-- State management
-- The backend with the API to communicate with the front-end
-- Application strategy and testing

 ## Technologies
 Project is created with:
 * React Native/Expo
 * React Navigation -> Navigation
 * React Native Paper -> Components and Theming
-* React i18 next -> Internationalization
-* DayJS -> Date management and formatting
-* Jest -> testing
-* Mockaroo -> data for the tests

 ## Setup